lifewatch/elab-documentation/docs/web-service-description.md

 | **Intersect of the EEZ and IHO** |  |
 | **World countries**        | Returns the country based on latitude and longitude |

-## Geographical services - Bathymetry:
+## Geographical services - Bathymetry 📐

 | Service        | Explanation          |
 |:-------------|:------------------|